 Why Use Content Marketing?

 One of the first things you may want to know about content marketing is “is it just a fad?”
-Or you may be asking “what’s the real ROI?”
+Or you may be asking, “what’s the real ROI?”
 After all, it doesn’t sound like it makes sense.
 How could writing blog posts or giving away free guides increase sales?

-Content marketing really is as effective as it claims to be.
+Content marketing is really as effective as it claims to be.
 In fact, a poll by the Content Council revealed that 72% of marketers think branded content marketing is more effective than advertising in a magazine, and 62% think it’s better than a TV ad.

 To better understand how content marketing works, and how it increases sales, let’s take a look at the marketing sales funnel.

 The Content Marketing-Assisted Sales Funnel

 As you probably already know, it’s unlikely that visitors to your site will make a purchase, fill out a contact form, or make any kind of investment in your business or brand at their first visit.
 Visitors often follow a conversion funnel, and the reality of this funnel is that many of those who enter it don’t reach the bottom.

 A typical sales funnel may have a few stages, and external “triggers” that move them through each stage.
 Typically, funnels are thought to have three pre-conversion stages: top of funnel (TOFU), middle of funnel (MOFU), and bottom of funnel (BOFU).
 What causes someone to go from the TOFU stage to the MOFU stage—or leave the funnel without progressing—likely depends on some kind of external factor.